 This article was written for Destiny Moulders by Rev. (Dr) Ebere N.Eze

 Brief Bio of Ebere Eze, Ph.D.

-Rev. (Dr.) Ebere Eze is an ordained Anglican Priest, and serve as the Associate Rector for Anglican Church of the Pentecost, Harrisburg, PA, an arm of the Church of Nigeria North America Mission.
+Rev. (Dr.) Ebere Eze is an ordained Anglican Priest and serves as the Associate Rector for Anglican Church of the Pentecost, Harrisburg, PA, an arm of the Church of Nigeria North America Mission.

-In addition to his role as an Associate Rector, he also provides leadership for children, teenagers and youths ministry as the Chaplain within the Diocese.
+In addition to his role as an Associate Rector, he also provides leadership for children, teenagers, and youth ministry as the Chaplain within the Diocese.